arige160/fire_detection/README.md

 ## Installation Guide
 If you want to run the application locally, please follow the following steps:
 - Clone the repo: `https://github.com/arige160/fire_detection.git`
-- Install node RED on your Raspberry pi and then load the content of [flows.json](./iot/flows.JSON) into a new flow.
+- Install node RED on your Raspberry pi .
 Feel free to change the sensors and actuators pins, the MQTT broker, and the API link for getting a list of installed sensors.
 - Run `standalone.bat` to start the server locally.
 - Move the cot-1.0-SNAPSHOT.war file into your `wildfly-preview-27.0.0.Final\standalone\deployments` .Once the deployement is done you can open open the project successfully.